ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec07.md

 Scribed Discussion:

+Krisha finished making the inputted pantry items visible in the pantry.
+However, the items dissapear once the page reloads.

+Mahima implemented the database for user authentication,inventory items, and onboarding data.
+She also fixed navigation for the sign up, log in, and onboarding forms.

+Andy finished implementing the image scanner and recipe generator.
+However, the scanned items don't get inputted into the inventory yet.

 We discussed our future tasks for the app.

 We updated the Kanban Board with future tasks and everyone assigned themselves a task.

-Yuxi made the onboarding form.

-Krisha worked on making the inputted pantry items visible in the pantry.

-Mahima implemented the backend for authentication for inventory items, log in and onboarding data.
-She also fixed navigation for the sign up, log in, and onboarding forms.

-Everyone will continue working on their assigned sub-issues.
+Everyone will continue working on their assigned tasks.